 Those who succeed gain entry into their state’s bar association, a professional organization that sets ethical standards and disciplines lawyers when necessary.
 In most states, membership is mandatory for practicing attorneys.

-While state bar associations mark the start of a lawyer’s career, voluntary bar associations — such as those listed below — can track its development.
+While state bar associations mark the start of a lawyer’s career, voluntary bar associations such as those listed below can track their development.
 These legal organizations may specialize in a specific area of practice, promote the interests of a particular population or advance the legal profession generally.

 Founded in 1879, the American Bar Association (ABA) is a voluntary professional organization.
 Members are lawyers, law students and other legal professionals.
-As of 2019, it totaled more than 350,000 members.
 As a national organization, the ABA accredits law schools, provides continuing legal education and works to eliminate bias and improve diversity among lawyers.

 The Canadian Bar Association (CBA) serves as the national voice for 36,000 lawyers, judges, notaries, law teachers and law students across Canada.
-The CBA has 13 branches and offers professional development opportunities and well-being resources for lawyers, as well as public guides on topics like immigration and homebuying.
+The CBA has 13 branches and offers professional development opportunities and well-being resources for lawyers, as well as public guides on topics like immigration and buying a home.

 Established in 1920, the Federal Bar Association (FBA) supports lawyers in federal practice at legal firms and federal agencies, as well as members of the judiciary.
 The FBA provides networking opportunities, offers continuing legal education and advocates for members at the national level.

 The Inter-American Bar Association (IABA) seeks to protect democratic institutions in the Americas, France and Spain by creating an exchange for sharing ideas and promoting uniformity of laws.
 The IABA holds an international conference each year and several regional seminars that teach attendees about the culture and cuisine of the host country.